Ryangwaite/AWS-SAA-C02-Course/README.md

 Backups in Aurora work in the same way as RDS.
 Restores create a brand new cluster.

 Backtrack must be enabled on a per cluster basis.
-This allows you to roll back your data base to a previous point in time.
+This allows you to roll back your DB to a previous point in time.
 This helps for data corruption.

 You can adjust the window backtrack will work for.